mrkkrp/markkarpov.com/tutorial/megaparsec.md

 The job of `charLiteral` is to parse a single character that may be escaped according to the syntax for character literals described in the Haskell report.
-Note that it does not parse quotes around the literal though for two
+Note that it does not parse the quotes around the literal, though, for two reasons:
-reasons:

-* so the user can control how character literals are quoted,
+* so that the user can control how character literals are quoted,
-* so `charLiteral` can be used to parse string literals as well.
+* so that `charLiteral` can be used to parse string literals as well.

 Here are some example parsers built on top of `charLiteral`: